thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 This allows for smaller interfaces, stricter separation of concerns and easier testing.
 It also makes it possible to swap out part of the structure, which, in an inheritance-based model, would require converting to a new type.

-When applying this refactoring to an `ActiveRecord::Base` subclass, [STI](#single-table-inheritance-sti) is removed, often in favor of a polymorphic association.
+When applying this refactoring to an `ApplicationRecord` subclass, [STI](#single-table-inheritance-sti) is removed, often in favor of a polymorphic association.